Family tent campers do not encounter high winds, unless they ignore weather forecasts.

-Compared to 7.5 mph, at 120 mph, the wind force is over 250 times as great.
+Compared to 7.5 mph winds, at 120 mph the wind force is over 250 times as great.

 Extreme to fatal.

-|Campers will not experience these winds unless they have ignored a tornado warning or have not kept apprised of the weather.
 A weather forecast of possible tornados later in the day should give ample warning to tent campers to pack up and leave the area.

-Frequency: On average, these winds strike any specific area less than once every 50 years.
+On average, these winds strike any specific area less than once every 50 years.

-Wind origin: Supercell, straight line winds, strong tornado, strong hurricane.
+Supercell storm, straight line winds, strong tornado, strong hurricane.

-Structural damage: Moderate to severe damage to structures (even tall buildings), bridges, and highways.
+Moderate to severe damage to structures (even tall buildings), bridges, and highways.

 These winds can push a building off of its foundation, or even carry it away.

-Debris: As winds increase within this range, they are able to launch ever larger and heavier projectiles.
+As winds increase within this range, they are able to launch ever larger and heavier projectiles.
 These missiles batter, seriously damage, and often cause buildings to collapse, creating more debris.